ycechungAI/moderngl/README.md

 # ModernGL

-ModernGL is a python wrapper over OpenGL 3.3+ core that simplifies the creation of simple graphics applications like scientific simulations, games or user interfaces.
+ModernGL is a Python wrapper over OpenGL Core.
+ModernGL simplifies the creation of graphics applications like scientific simulations, games or user interfaces.
 Usually, acquiring in-depth knowledge of OpenGL requires a steep learning curve.
-In contrast, ModernGL is easy to learn and use, moreover it is capable of rendering with high performance and quality, with less code written.
-The majority of the moderngl code base is written in C++ for high performance.
+In contrast, ModernGL is easy to learn and use.
+ModernGL is capable of rendering with high performance and quality, with less code written.

 ```
 pip install moderngl